dmikushin/epub2tts_fr/README.md

-# Fast and fair quality audiobook generator for EPUB books in French
+# Fast and fair quality audiobook generator for EPUB books in French with synpaflex-fr

 This repository combines several tools to generate audiobooks from .epub e-books in French.
-Sound synthesis with Vosk is very fast, and the quaility is fairly good.
+Sound synthesis with [synpaflex-fr](https://huggingface.co/tensorspeech/tts-mb_melgan-synpaflex-fr) is very fast, and the quaility is fairly good.

 ## Steps

 Given a .epub e-book, the following steps have to be done:

 1. Use [epub2txt2](https://github.com/kevinboone/epub2txt2) tool to convert .epub to .txt
-2. Vosk TTS is not able to pronounce numbers, so use [num2t4ru](https://github.com/razzor58/num2t4ru) tool (`to-pypi` branch) to convert all digital numbers to text
+2. TTS is not able to pronounce numbers, so use [number-to-words](https://github.com/moul/number-to-words) tool to convert all digital numbers to text
-3. Use [vosk-tts](https://github.com/alphacep/vosk-tts.git) to produce audio from text.
-Based on ONNX runtime, currently it works only with the CPU backend, GPU backend has strange reshape errors.
-Processing speed is moderate.
+3. Use [synpaflex-fr](https://huggingface.co/tensorspeech/tts-mb_melgan-synpaflex-fr) to produce audio from text.
+Based on TensorFlowTTS, it supports both CPU and GPU-based inference.
+On CPU the processing speed is moderate.

 ## Prerequisites